jarvis-huang/CarND-MPC-Project/writeup.md

 - For MPC parameters, I chose N = 50, dt = 0.1.
 This translates to 5s of time horizon.
 And N=50 is not too computationally intensive.
 Choosing too large N will slow down ipopt.
 Choosing too small N will cause a very small look-ahead trajectory and will not be able to anticipate sharp curvatures ahead of time.
 - For smooth control and trajectory, I used large weights for actuations and actuation derivatives in the cost function.

+## Latency compensation
+As per reviewer's advice, I added control latency compensation code.
+This is done inside `main.cpp` by extrapolating the current vehicle position `px`, `py` into the future.
+We can simply assume the vehicle maintains its heading `psi` and velocity `v`.
+All we need is the extrapolating `dt`.
+I calculate `dt` by computing the difference between the last control timestamp and the last sensor input timestamp.
+This also includes MPC code's optimization algorithm.
+It turns out to be around 140ms.
+Then the new predicted future `px`, `py` are used to initialize the MPC for this iteration.
+The result appears slightly smoother than before.

 ## Screenshots
 ![1](pic/1.png )
 ![2](pic/2.png )